We have listed out the 5 most important legal basics for startups.

 While the term sheet is non-binding, the investment negotiations can be a long process and the term sheet provides a clear frame upon which any further discussions regarding more specific conditions can be based on.

 Make sure the intellectual property is owned by the company

-Therefore, for any start-up company, we strongly suggest to create intellectual property agreements, which guarantee that the intellectual property already created as well as the IP developed in the future would be owned by the company, rather than the founders themselves.« Back to articles
+Therefore, for any start-up company, we strongly suggest creating intellectual property agreements, which guarantee that the intellectual property already created as well as the IP developed in the future would be owned by the company, rather than the founders themselves.« Back to articles